LudovicoSforza/dotfiles/README.md

 # My NixOS Dotfiles

 This is my NixOS dotfiles based on [nixos-starter-config](https://github.com/Misterio77/nix-starter-configs).
-Feel free to use it as a starting point for your own configuration.
+Anything here is free to use, but I don't guarantee anything.
+I'm not responsible for any damage caused by these files.
+Use at your own risk.

 ## Apps